How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Downward-Facing-Dog

-• Push your hips a little back to firm the heels to the floor.
+• Push your hips back slightly to press your heels firmly into the floor.

 12. Warrior I (Virabhadrasana I)